 - The new event(s) must have occurred within a relatively short time after the consent order was made.

-- The request to re-open the financial settlement is made soon after the new event occurs.
+- The request to reopen the financial settlement is made soon after the new event occurs.

 - The appeal does not prejudice any rights to assets acquired by third parties (for example, if a house has been sold to an unconnected third party).

-Successful applications to reopen financial settlements are rare but they do happen – for example, in the case of Critchell v Critchell (2015).
+Successful applications to reopen financial settlements are rare, but they do happen – for example, in the case of Critchell v Critchell (2015).

-This will depend on many factors including:
+This will depend on many factors, including:

-- How long you were married
+- How long have you been married

 - The standard of living you enjoyed before the divorce